Stenhousemuir's Leanne Ross is named SWPL Coach of the Year at Scottish Power SWF awards ceremony

 Stenhousemuir forward Eva Ralston, who was up for the Kat Lindner award for her athletic and academic achievements, lost out on the night to Hearts goalkeeper Charlotte Parker-Smith.

+Other award winners included City striker Lauren Davidson who was named SWPL1 Player of the Year, while team-mate Lee Gibson was named Scottish Power International Player of the Year for her exploits with Scotland.

+National team captain Rachel Corsie picked up the Val McDermid Award for the Spirit of SWF.

-Scottish Women’s Football chair Vivienne Maclaren described 2023 as a “landmark year” for women’s and girls’ football, both internationally and in Scotland.
+Scottish Women’s Football chair Vivienne Maclaren described 2023 as a “landmark year” for women’s and girls’ football on the night, both internationally and in Scotland.

 She said: “Women’s football has fantastic role models and creates a unique matchday experience, and that’s what we are celebrating tonight.